Skip to content ↓

 Course Content

-The course offers a varied and interesting selection of set texts, including modern and classic English and American novels, plays from Shakespeare to the present day, and poetry of different periods.
-You will also learn about different critical approaches to literature.
+The course here offers a varied and interesting selection of texts, including modern and classic English novels, plays from Shakespeare and the present day, and poetry of different periods, examining the social and historical context of each in significantly greater depth than at GCSE.

 Specification